 Welcome to the Department of Nutrition, Dietetics, and Food Science!
 We look forward to working with you and hope you find your graduate studies in the Department meaningful and productive.
 This handbook outlines Departmental and University policies, procedures, and expectations for graduate students.
-These policies and procedures conform to those of the Office of Graduate Studies at BYU as outlined on the following sites: gradstudies.byu.edu/section/current, gradstudies.byu.edu/section/resources, and gradstudies.byu.edu/page/policies-and-procedures.
+These policies and procedures conform to those of the Office of Graduate Studies at BYU as outlined on the Graduate Studies website (https://gradstudies.prod.brigham-young.psdops.com/).
 Please refer to these online resources to better understand your responsibilities and the expectations for you during your graduate studies at BYU.

-Merrill J. Christensen Department Chair
+James D. LeCheminant Department Chair

-James D. LeCheminant Graduate Coordinator
+Emily V. Patten Graduate Coordinator